ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_and_till/cut_and_till.md

 > ##### Note: Another reason the THIN and LONG Pick Axe is very good is because it has much less chance of cutting the roots than the THICK BLADE Pick Axe.
 Also, when you LEVER it backwards, since it about 1 foot long it pulls up most of the roots intact with each time you LEVER the Pick Axe up.

 # Root / Rock Rake
 The goal is 100% Root Remova!

-Use a Root/Rock Rake to fully remove all roots from the ground.
+After we TILL the land using the Pick Axe, we then use a Root/Rock Rake to fully remove all roots from the ground.

 Happy Gardening 🙂